sst/sst/www/docs/console.md

    - The Console is a full-stack SST app.
 You can view the <a href="https://github.com/sst/console">source on GitHub</a>.

-:::note
+:::tip
-The SST Console is optional to use.
-It simply compliments the SST CLI.
+Viewing local logs on the SST Console will always be free.
 :::

 ---